 Stephen Tilton - Non-executive Director

 Stephen joined the Board in September 2016 and is a Chartered Accountant and has held a series of senior executive positions in the financial services sector.
 This has included three years with the Financial Services Authority before taking up the position of Director of Legal and Compliance with a global private equity firm.
 Stephen is also an accomplished musician, and for 10 years was Master of Music at the Chapels Royal, HM Tower of London.
 He chairs Audit Committee and Charitable Funds Committee and is a member of Quality and Safety Committee.

-Michelle Clarke - Director of Nursing and Quality
+Michelle Greatorex - Director of Nursing and Quality

 Jamie Morris - Non-executive Director

 Jamie joined the Board in November 2016 and is a retired senior executive who has held roles in various public and private sector organisations, most recently as an Executive Director at Walsall Metropolitan Council, where he had responsibility for a wide range of front line services.
 Before that he was Assistant Chief Executive at Birmingham City Council and a Management Consultant with Deloitte advising local and central government on a variety of issues.
 He chairs Workforce Committee and is a member of Finance and Performance Committee and Mental Health Legislation Committee.